PrincetonUniversity/historic_state_legislative_election_results/README.md

-# State Legislative Elections,  1971 - 2012
+# State Legislative Elections,  1971 - 2016

-This repo contains results of general elections to the lower house of the state legislatures over the last fifty years, up to 2012.
+This repo contains results of general elections to the lower house of the state legislatures over the last five decades, from 1971 to 2016.
-Candidate information from Carl Klarner's [State Legislative Election Returns dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/20401) was used to compile these election results.
+Candidate information from Carl Klarner's [State Legislative Election Returns dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=hdl:1902.1/20401) was used to compile these election results from 1971 - 2012.
 For each state, we only extract elections using Single Member districts (see below).

+Elections from 2013 - 2016 were scraped from Ballotpedia on Nov.
+3, 2017.

 The elections dataset can be found in the output_data folder.

-Analysis can be re-run using the script main.py.
+Analysis for elections up to 2012 (inclusive) can be re-run using the script main.py.
+Analysis for 2013-2016 elections can be re-run with 2013_2016_scraper/run_scraper.py

 This script and accompanying dataset are provided by the [Princeton Gerrymandering Project](http://gerrymander.princeton.edu/).
 Please direct any feedback or questions to Brian Remlinger, brem at princeton dot edu.